 Skeletons dating from the early period of agriculture are shorter, and contain poorer dental health compared to their early hunter-gatherer counterparts.
 (Lest we overly romanticize hunter-gathering, Standage also mentions that agriculture allowed for more economic stability, which was a definite plus even if the price for that stability was a few inches in height.)

 Taking Nutrition For Granted

 Most of us learned in 9th grade biology that the entire structure of the human body consists of only a handful of amino acids put together in different ways.
 Most of these we can synthesize ourselves, but some must come from the foods we eat.
-Luckily, with our modern economy, fulfilling those needs is as simple as a trip to the grocery store.
+Luckily, with our modern economy, fulfilling those needs is as simple as a trip to the grocery store or your local farmer.
 Eggs, milk, bread, veggies, maybe a steak for dinner, and check.
 Your body has what it needs to thrive.

 Because very, very few individuals in Modern America develop nutrition issues, the importance of eating a balanced diet is overlooked.
 And because of the massive availability of food, and the practice of enriching things like breakfast cereal, white flour, rice, and cornmeal with nutrients, we don’t even think it’s a huge deal.
 We take for granted the non-scarcity of everything, and don’t appreciate how tenuous our system is, and how reliant on shipping.
 “Eating your vegetables” has become a moral issue, something that good little boys and girls do if they want to please their mothers, when it should be a basic health issue.